Jcbnunez/uvm-fqr/Practicums/Pract9_SLiM_under_the_hood.md

 ```

 ### The wright-fisher model:
-- no selection,
+- no selection
-- no mutation,
+- no mutation
-- no migration,
+- no migration
 - non-overlapping generations
 - random mating
+- Sample size is $2N$

 The probaility of sampling alleles is: